-All camp items on the checklist below are important for an enjoyable and comfortable camp experience.
+This is the recommended gear list for our overnight Survival Skills Weekend and First Circle Survival Camp.
+All items on the checklist below are important for an enjoyable and comfortable wilderness survival weekend experience.

-- Eating utensils – cup for hot drinks, bowl, plate
+- Eating utensils – cup for hot drinks, bowl, plate, flatware

 - Flashlight or headlamp – with extra batteries

 - Towels – we do not provide hand or bath towels